Robust experimental data assimilation for the Spalart-Allmaras turbulence model: Parametrization of

-Figure \ref{sens_3} compares the EnKF calibration for both scenarios i.e. where the $C_{b1}$ is: \textbf{i.} Scalar field varying w.r.t $r$ and \textbf{ii.} Scalar field with a constant value through out the domain.
-Notably, rest of the coefficient in ensemble are same.
-Using $C_{b1}$ as a function of $r$ yield results closer to the experimental values and hence was preferred approach for current study.
+Figure \ref{sens_3} compares the EnKF calibration for both scenarios i.e. where the $C_{b1}$ is: \textbf{i.} Scalar field varying w.r.t $r$ and \textbf{ii.} Scalar field with a constant value throughout the domain.
+Notably, the rest of the coefficients in the ensemble are the same.
+Using $C_{b1}$ as a function of $r$ yields results closer to the experimental values and hence was the preferred approach for the current study.